jimmy0017/ecs_micro_bit_adaptation/04_Light-up Writstband/readme.md

 ### Aesthetic Drawing (15 min)
 * Invite students to draw what they would like their wristband to look like.
 It should have a battery holder (display) and three lights. *They do not need to work on correct circuitry yet.
 Simply get an idea on paper for what style their wristband can have.*
-* *Optional:*Show examples of wristbands from the E-Textiles Technical Guide: Ideas & Inspiration [link to (pp. 58)].
+* *Optional:*Show examples of wristbands from the E-Textiles Technical Guide: Ideas & Inspiration [(pp. 58)].
 Show your own wristband as an example.* Introduction to electronic sewing (15 min)
-* Consult E-Textiles Technical Guide: Sewing Basics for Electronic Textiles [link to pp. 17])
+* Consult E-Textiles Technical Guide: Sewing Basics for Electronic Textiles [pp. 17])
 * For each topic (thread a needle, create a starting knot, sew a running stitch, make an end knot) ask if any students know how to do it and have them demonstrate for the class.
 Use students’ prior knowledge, allowing for different demonstrations for how to do each task.
 * *Optional:*Students can practice sewing on pieces of felt with non-conductive thread.
 They can remove the stitches with a seam ripper before they start their actual project.